-T (We) □ do 🗆 do not expect to attend the Meeting.
-1 (VV C / L ᇄᆔ and not expect to attend the Miceling.
+I (We) \square do \square do not expect to attend the Meeting.

 PLEASE SIGN, DATE AND RETURN THIS PROXY AS PROMPTLY AS POSSIBLE IN THE POSTAGE PREPAID ENVELOPE PROVIDED

 (Please date this Proxy and sign your name as it appears on your stock certificate.
 Executors, administrators, trustees, etc., should give their full titles.
 All joint owners should sign.)